petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/personalizing-experiences-for-claritys-users.md

 ---
 # Personalizing Experiences for Clarity’s Users

-As a Digital Experience Platform, Liferay provides out-of-the-box features that can be used to personalize experiences for users.
-We briefly touched on this earlier in the module when we discussed personalizing collections.
+A great website experience can help keep Clarity's visitors engaged and ultimately lead to more sales.
+Liferay provides different tools to help you understand who your customers are and optimize your site to increase engagement.
+Clarity can use these tools in combination with Analytics Cloud to personalize the user experience.

 This article will dive further into the suite of features that Clarity can use to develop focused experiences for their users.
 We will cover the following topics:

 - Segmentation management
 - Personalized experiences